eucalyptus/se34euca/README.md

 <code>
 export DISPLAY=:0

+  * Or, add the 2 lines above to the file .bash_profile in your home directory.

 2 Have the Account, User and its Password Populated.
   * Se34Euca scripts do not automatically create a user for testing.